LooksRare/sdk-v2/guides/createMakerAsk.md

   startTime: Math.floor(Date.now() / 1000), // Use it to create an order that will be valid in the future (Optional, Default to now)
 });

-// If you didn't approve this NFT collection before, the createMaker function populate an approval function for you.
-// It will call the setApprovalForAll function with the right parameters. if (approval) {
+// Grant the TransferManager the right the transfer assets on behalf od the LooksRareProtocol if (!isTransferManagerApproved) {
+  const tx = await lr.grantTransferManagerApproval().call();
+  await tx.wait();
+}

+// Approve the collection items to be transfered by the TransferManager if (!isCollectionApproved) {
+  const tx = await lr.approveAllCollectionItems(makerAsk.collection);
-  await approval();
+  await tx.wait();
 }

 // Sign your maker order